 Lisardo Bolaños is a Graduate Research Associate in the Center.
-He is a doctoral student at George Mason University Schar School of Policy and Government.
+He is a doctoral student at the George Mason University Schar School of Policy and Government.
 His research interests include industrial policy, labor policies, and transaction cost economics.
 He was a Fulbright scholar from 2009-2011.
 He holds a B.A. in Economics from the Universidad Francisco Marroquín, Guatemala.
 He holds a Master in Public Policy degree from the University of Maryland.

 Lauren N. McCarthy is the Program Manager for the Center and a doctoral student at the George Mason University Schar School of Policy and Government.
 Her research interests include the sharing economy, particularly shared-use transportation companies, social entrepreneurship and small business development.
 She received her B.S. in Business Administration and M.A. in Geography from the State University of New York at Buffalo.